The Safe Management of Sepsis course

 The illness costs the NHS around £2.5 billion per year, so it is vital that all nurses, doctors and other healthcare staff are trained in how to spot symptoms; sepsis can lead to shock, multiple organ failure and death if not recognised and treated early.

-In 2016, Virtual College worked with the UK Sepsis Trust to develop a free online training course titled The Safe Management of Sepsis, which has the potential to help save lives.
+In 2016, Virtual College worked with the UK Sepsis Trust to develop an online training course titled The Safe Management of Sepsis, which has the potential to help save lives.

 Why sepsis is so difficult to spot